-It is important that the validation and comparisons made in this chapter are set in the context of the changes in the methodology for a number of the major urban areas.
+It is important that the validation and comparisons made in this chapter are set in the context of the changes in the methodology for 2014/15.
 This will impact on direct comparison of levels of usage at stations in these areas between 2013/14 and previous years as set out in these ORR statistics.
-This is particularly relevant for South Yorkshire, Merseyside and Strathclyde where significant increases or decreases in usage in 2013/14 are not necessarily indicative of underlying growth or decline in actual usage but a direct result of the methodological changes.
+This is particularly relevant for the Tyne & Wear and London areas where significant increases or decreases in usage in 2014/15 are not necessarily indicative of underlying growth or decline in actual usage but a direct result of the methodological changes described in Chapter 3.